HelgeCPH/truckfactor/README.md

   low-contributing authors are removed from the analysis as long as still more than half of all files have a knowledge owner.
 The amount of remaining knowledge owners is the truck factor of the given repository.

+# Why does it exist?

+This tool was developed since in Dec.
+2020, we could not find an open-source and readily installable tool to compute truck factors of projects on PyPI or Rubygems.